 See the Fees and Other Costs section for regular course fees.
 Courses numbered HSER 190, 192, 195, and 196 are offered on a cost-recovery basis with higher tuition fees.
 Textbooks and additional supplies will cost approximately $150 per course.

 There will also be other expenses such as travelling to practicum sites and field trips.
 Two courses are only offered on the Chilliwack campus.
 Funding may be available through student loans or HRDC.
 Contact the Financial Aid

 See the Social Services diploma section for details.

 A GPA of 2.0 is required for practicum placement.
 You will be individually assessed during the first semester as to your readiness for the practicum, in terms of skills, attitudes, and knowledge.
-The ability to pass a criminal records check is a prerequisite for most placements and suitable appearance is necessary.
+An approved criminal record check through the Ministry of Public Safety and Solicitor General is a prerequisite for all placements.
+Suitable appearance is necessary.

 A valid driver’s licence and access to an automobile is required for most practica.